potat-dev/meme-search/README.md

 # meme-search
-Search for memes by description with Python and frontend on Bootstrap and Jinja2
+Search API for memes by description with Python, MongoDB, and React.